ImanSeyed/imanseyed.github.io/_posts/2025-07-05-demystifying-firmware-blobs-in-linux.md

 This means it reads the firmware **from the init process's filesystem view** (typically the *initramfs*).
 Initramfs is the temporary root filesystem loaded during early boot before the real root filesystem is mounted.
 So unless you build the firmware into the kernel image (`CONFIG_EXTRA_FIRMWARE`), **it has to be available in the initramfs**.

->Compressed blobs don't work with `CONFIG_EXTRA_FIRMWARE`.
-For built-in drivers (like CPU microcode), firmware **must be uncompressed**. `btmtk` is also one of those drivers.
-If you want to use compression and the firmware blob is required for the device functionalities, you need to build the driver as a module; it can't be built-in.
+>Compressed firmware support does not apply to firmware images that are built into the kernel image.
+If a driver is built-in and depends on firmware blobs, those blobs must either be uncompressed and built into the kernel image, or be included in the initramfs.
+Otherwise, the driver must be built as a module.
 {: .prompt-warning }

 Later, if the module loads after userspace is up, tools like `udev` can supply the firmware via `/sys/class/firmware`.